COSTA RICAN CITIZEN

 - Copy of your passport or birth certificate.

-- Two passport size photographs with light blue background
+- Two passport size photographs with light grey background

 - The applicant must be accompanied by two Costa Rican witnesses (can be family or friends) with the original and photocopies of their valid identity cards (cédulas).